bambooHaw/CedarX-12.06.2015/src/ion/README.md

 ### Notes: 20190115

-* use no Makefile.am in this dir
+* using Makefile directly instead of Makefile.am in this dir
 * config header file
 This buffer opt lib uses src/base/include/CdxConfig.h as config header file